farlee2121/DevEssentialsBlog/_posts/2020-10-02-Whats-Your-Duck.md

 - Who are we building this for?
 - Why do they want it?
 - What must the software do to meet their goal?
-- When: what timeframe is a solution relevant in?
+- When: what time frame is a solution relevant in?
 - How much is it worth to them?
 - Is the trio of what, when, and cost feasible?